LarryWang29/Image-Analysis/README.md

 This would start the process inside the container.

 ## Hardware Specifications
-All scripts should be runnable on most machines; pytorch CUDA may be required for Part 2 of Question 3.
+All scripts should be runnable on most machines in less than 1 minutes; `Q3-2.py` may take slightly longer as a network is trained.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first